 In this article, we will help you remove the guesswork from your winter training and help you focus and improve your fitness and overall health leading into the new season of racing.

 As technology has improved, so have indoor trainers.
 Gone are the days where you just had a bracket and flywheel to train on.
 Today, the more advanced indoor trainers are referred to as smart trainers, implying that they can be controlled and interact with several software platforms on your computer or smartphones.
+We now have online and mobile service from Mayfair Clubs available to their members to help them keep track of their golas and progress.
 As technology has improved, so too has the cost per unit, with some units going into the 6-figure price range.
 However, the added benefits may be worth the expense in the long run.

 The single biggest benefit of using indoor trainers is time efficiency.
 We all struggle to find the time to train.
 An indoor trainer session allows you to fit more quality work into a shorter time.
 You do not waste time at intersections, traffic lights or freewheeling downhill.
 When indoors, every second of you training session is spent placing the exact desired force and workload through your pedals.
 If one was to break down a standard outdoor ride, as much as 40% of the time will be spent not producing any power.